mroderick/PubSubJS/README.md

 * Build script to create the following wrappers
 	* jQuery plugin
 	* Ender.js wrapper
-* Hierarchical addressing of topics, using either dots (some.hierarchy.of.topics) or slashes (/some/hierarchy/of/topics).
 * Better and more extensive usage examples

 ## More about Publish/Subscribe